vavrajan/TVTBIP/README.md

 time-varying version.
 Both were designed for Tensorflow version 1.15 which substantially differs from the newer version.
-The list of the versions of the key libraries is below:
+The key libraries and their versions used in the analysis are:
 * absl-py                1.4.0
 * matplotlib             3.3.4
 * numpy                  1.19.5